-- 1. Go to the scene of the incident and secure everything "as is," provided there is no immediate danger to personnel or property. - 2.
-Notify the offices of all companies involved. - 3.
-Notify all appropriate agencies of the incident, i.e. Police Department, Fire Department, OSHA, etc. - 4.
-Talk to witnesses to obtain written statements of the facts surrounding the incident. - 5.
-Take as many pictures as necessary to fully document the condition of the scene. - 6.
-Draw diagrams (if necessary). - 7.
-Check conditions of the area and equipment involved, i.e. guardrails, housekeeping, scaffolding, illumination, vehicles, etc. - 8.
-Transportation of seriously injured workers should be done by ambulance.
-Transportation for workers with minor injuries should be coordinated by the worker's direct supervisor. - 9.
-Make sure employees involved with the incident are drug and alcohol screened, including subcontractor employees. - 10.
-Any inquiries made by the media regarding the incident should be referred to Senior Management. - 11.
-Do not disclose any of the injured worker's personal medical information to outsiders.
-HIPAA laws are very strict and must not be violated. - 12.
-Obtain copies of all police, OSHA, etc. reports. - 13.
-Complete a detailed incident report using Landmark Builders' Incident Report Form (See Form D) using all of the compiled information obtained during the incident investigation.
-Remember, there is not such thing as too much information.
-Every detail is important. - 14.
-The incident report must be submitted to the Safety Manager within 24 hours. - 15.
-Conduct a root cause analysis with the Superintendent, Project Manager, Safety Manager, and Construction Manager of why the incident occurred. - 16.
-Attending physician will need to provide written "Return to Work" authorization prior to any injured employee returning to work.
+- i.
+Notify the offices of all companies involved. - ii.
+Talk to witnesses to obtain written statements of the facts surrounding the incident. - iii.
+Take as many pictures as necessary to fully document the condition of the scene. - iv.
+Draw diagrams (if necessary). - v.
+Check conditions of the area and equipment involved, i.e., guardrails, housekeeping, scaffolding, illumination, vehicles, etc. - vi.
+Make sure employees involved with the incident are drug and alcohol screened (if applicable), including subcontractor employees. - vii.
+Complete a detailed incident report using Landmark Builders' Incident Report Form (See Form D / electronic form located on iPad.) using all of the compiled information obtained during the incident investigation.
+Remember, there is no such thing as too much information.
+Every detail is important. - viii.
+The incident report must be submitted to the Safety Manager within 24 hours of the occurrence. - ix.
+Safety Manager to conduct a root-cause analysis with the Superintendent and Project Manager of why the incident occurred.